-Keep it short.
 UX Designer cover letters should be one page, maximum.
-Recruiters or Hiring Managers will appreciate a concise and focused document, especially as you'll likely be including a portfolio of your UX design work.
+Recruiters or Hiring Managers will appreciate a concise and focused document, especially as you’ll likely be including a portfolio of your UI and UX design work.

-Find the right tone.
 Generally, a cover letter should be professional but friendly.
-The goal is to find the right balance between sounding too formal or informal and matching the brand and the tone of the company you're applying to.
+The goal in cover letter writing is to find the right balance between sounding too formal or informal and matching the brand and the tone of the company you’re applying to.
 Read through their communications—for example, blog posts or social media—to get a better sense of their language.
 Match this tone in your UX Designer cover letter.

-Create a cohesive application.
 When applying for a UX Designer position, the documents you submit will reflect your design sensibilities.
-Your cover letter, resume, and portfolio should use the same colors, fonts, and structure to create a cohesive application package.
+UX Designers should understand the importance of a consistent design, so your cover letter, resume, and portfolio should use the same colors, fonts, and structure to create a cohesive application package.
 Most employers read cover letters on a computer screen, so keep readability in mind as you design your cover letter.